geerlingguy/ansible-role-gitlab/README.md

 If you want to enable [2-way SSL Client Authentication](https://docs.gitlab.com/omnibus/settings/nginx.html#enable-2-way-ssl-client-authentication), set `gitlab_nginx_ssl_verify_client` and add a path to the client certificate in `gitlab_nginx_ssl_client_certificate`.

+    gitlab_custom_server_config: 'listen [::]:80;'

+The line in `gitlab_custom_server_config` is added to the builtin nginx server configurtion.
+In this case nginx also listens to any IPv6 address.

+    gitlab_real_ip_trusted_addresses: ['2001:db8::/32']

+Optional list of trusted proxy servers (for example when using a external proxy for SSL termination).
+The `X-Real-IP` header of HTTP requests from hosts in this list is trusted to be the real client IP address.

 ## Dependencies

 None.